Binura-Thiranjaya/smile-game-nodeJS-backend/readme.md

 # smile-game-backend
-This project is to create a web application backend for smile game as the Final Year module project in University of Bedfordshire.
+This project is to create a web application backend for smile game as the Final Year Module Project in University of Bedfordshire.

 ## ✨Run Locally